 So, let's start by asking the following question about your device:

-This question can easily be answered, by running this simple query: "Get the version of the resident operating system."
+This question can easily be answered by running this simple query: "Get operating system information."

 The query may take several seconds to complete, because Fleet has to wait for the osquery agents to respond with results.